-Generally, we recommend that you start transitioning your Elekta Software product to a more updated version supporting an operating system such as Windows 7.

-In the case where transitioning is not yet possible, you can keep using Elekta products safely and effectively with the following recommendations.
-Many of these recommendations are good security best practices and have nothing to do with Windows XP.
-It is beneficial to overall system and data security to implement them and keep them in place even after systems have been migrated to a supported operating system.
+Generally, we recommend that you start transitioning your Elekta product to a version that supports an operating system such as Windows 10.
+In case this is not yet possible, you can keep using Elekta products safely and effectively with the following recommendations.
+Many of these recommendations are best practices and are not of support statement related to Windows 7 or Windows Server 2008 R2 products.
+It is beneficial to overall system and data security to implement them and keep them in place after systems have been migrated to a supported operating system.